General Scholarships & Awards

 - Proof of U.S. citizenship or Deferred Action for Childhood Arrivals (DACA) approval letter

-- Currently enrolled in an accredited U.S. medical school
+- Currently enrolled in an accredited, graduate-level U.S. healthcare program

 - Underrepresented minority student